PKU-ASAL/WASEM/README.md

 python launcher.py -f PATH_TO_WASM_BINARY -s
 ```

-The corresponding logging and results of feasible paths will be generated in `./log` folder.
+The corresponding logging and results of feasible paths will be generated in `output` folder.

 If compilicated arguments are required.
 For example, a `base64` program whose `main` is like: